danioxoli/HotSpotAnalysis_Plugin/README.md

 ___

-**NB: dependencies installation for Windows and MacOS might not be properly working because not extensively tested**
+**NB - dependencies installation for Windows and MacOS might not properly work because not extensively tested**
 ___
 ### Installation - Windows